saisudhir14/burger-api/README.md

   ---

   Up your current project again using this command npm init
+  - Incase you're too lazy dev, use npm init -y (npm will not ask any questions for you, it will just generate the package.json file for you! :)

   add all details if required or you can just leave the details as default, a package.json file will now be added to the working repository with all the details entered